nicolyoshikawa/pour-d/README.md

   </a>
 </p>

-> [Pour'd](https://pourd.onrender.com/) is a clone of Untappd created by Eric Kinder, Nicol Yoshikawa, and Huey Nguyen.
-This is a work in progress because creativity is at an all-time low after completing this project.
-(Summary of what the project is and what it does)
+> [Pour'd](https://pourd.onrender.com/) is an Untappd clone created by Eric Kinder, Nicol Yoshikawa, and Huey Nguyen.
+Demonstrating an expert use of the technologies listed below, the team at Pour'd has developed a web application to allow users to explore, share, and review their favorite (or not so favorite) drinks, while connecting with fellow enthusiasts.
+Pour'd is your passport to drink discovery and community engagement.
+Join us now!
->

 ## Technologies Used

 Pour'd was built using the following technologies: